xt0fer/SolnZipRISC1/README.md

 These are just handy, the text in the first column gets translated to the instruction in the second column.

 - MOV rd, rs │ ADD rd, rs, x0 │ rd ← rs
-- CLR rd │ ADD rd, x0, x0 │ rd ← 0
+- CLR rd │ ADD rd, x0, x0 │ rd ← 0 + 0
 - DEC rd │ SUBI rd, rd, 1 │ rd ← rd - 1
 - INCR rd |ADDI rd, rd, 1  | rd <- rd + 1
-- BRA aa │ BRZ x0, aa │ next instruction to read is at aa
+- BRA aa │ BRZ x0, aa │ branch to aa, when register zero equals 0
+  - (yes x0 is ALWAYS 0) (so think GOTO aa)

 ### Assembler Directives

 Directives included help layout code in the memory.
-They are kind like macros.
+They are kind of like macros.

 .OR set origin address of code (load code starting at this address (hex)